mauricekorf/CarefullyCausal/README.md

 #>
 #> To interpret these effects as causal, the following key assumptions must be satisfied:
 #>
-#> [1] Conditional exchangeability: implies that adjusting for "race, sex, education, smokeintensity, smokeyrs, wt71, exercise, active, age" is enough to completely eliminate
-#> all confounding and selection bias.
-See the covariate balance table ($Assumptions$exchangeability$covariate_balance)
-#> in the saved output and the corresponding explanations ($Assumptions$exchangeability$explanation).
+#> [1] Conditional exchangeability requires that adjusting for "race, sex, education, smokeintensity, smokeyrs, wt71, exercise, active, age" is sufficient to completely eliminate all confounding and selection bias between "qsmk" and "wt82_71".
+See the covariate balance table ($Assumptions$exchangeability$covariate_balance) in the saved output and the corresponding explanations ($Assumptions$exchangeability$explanation).
 #>
 #> [2] Positivity: is satisfied when both exposed and unexposed individuals are observed within every stratum
 #> of variables adjusted for ( race, sex, education, smokeintensity, smokeyrs, wt71, exercise, active, age ).